 In other words, rather than reactive medicine, what can you do to be proactive?

-Because I I know too many examples of too many people that I know that got COVID and they go and they test positive and they're told go home and uh you take your temperature regularly.
+Because I know too many examples of too many people that I know that got COVID and they go and they test positive and they're told go home and you take your temperature regularly.

-If your temperature goes up, take two extra strength Tylenol, get your temperature down, you know, put a cool washcloth over your head and uh get an oxygen meter, and if your oxygen levels drop below uh 90, uh yeah, you better get your your backside to an emergency room.
+If your temperature goes up, take two extra strength Tylenol, get your temperature down, you know, put a cool washcloth over your head and get an oxygen meter.

-I'm not playing doctor here, but everything I've read shows that that usually happens around day seven through ten, maybe six through ten, whatever, but it that's when the lungs get hit.
+I'm not playing doctor here, but everything I've read shows that usually happens around day seven through 10, maybe six through 10, whatever.

-And the overreaction that some people have had with the their immune system in their lungs, now you've got a life and death situation.
+And the overreaction that some people have had with their immune system in their lungs, now you've got a life and death situation.

 And, you know, in the beginning of this mess, the ventilators were not the greatest option.

-If you got one, we never ran out of them, but if you got on one, your odds were quite low of surviving.
+But if you got on one, your odds were quite low of surviving.

 They've gotten a lot better at it.